 - An advocate for policy reform that improves the care of elderly in long term care.

 - Friday, June 7, 2019: Nominations due online by 11:59 p.m.
 ET.

 - Late June: The Champion of Quality workgroup (a sub-workgroup of the Quality Improvement Committee) meet via conference call to review the nominations and select the top two or three candidates.

 - Candidates are selected based on the attributes outlined above.

 - Any candidates that do not demonstrate a significant national contribution to advancing quality performance in long-term care will not be selected

-- July: The top three candidates are distributed to the full Quality Improvement Committee for a vote.
+- July: The top two or three candidates are distributed to the full Quality Improvement Committee, Mary K. Ousley and Chair of the AHCA Board of Governors for a vote.
 The candidate receiving a majority of the votes will be selected as the Champion of Quality recipient.

 - All candidates and nominators who were not selected will be notified by AHCA staff.